-New for the 2023 program year:
+Policies still in effect for the 2026 program year:

-Certification change still in effect for the 2023 program year:
+Certification requirements for the 2026 program year:

 - Find e-Stewards certified recyclers